docbook/xslt10-stylesheets/README.md

 6. On github, go to your fork and create a new pull request, adding a comment and hitting submit.

-7. The github repo will run the check routine.
+7. The github repo will run the check routine which takes about 10 minutes.
     When complete, you can Merge to docbook.

 8. The repo will rebuild the stock snapshot which after about ten minutes you can view at: https://cdn.docbook.org/release/xsl/snapshot